zishiguo/sharding/README.md

 - Non-intrusive design.
 Load the plugin, specify the config, and all done.
 - Lighting-fast.
 No network based middlewares, as fast as Go.
-- Multiple database support.
-PostgreSQL tested, MySQL and SQLite is coming.
+- Multiple database (PostgreSQL, MySQL) support.
 - Integrated primary key generator (Snowflake, PostgreSQL Sequence, Custom, ...).

 ## Sharding process